zhiweigu2000/Job-finding/Machine Learning.md

 Recast data along principle component

-### K-means clustering
+## K-means clustering

-K-means clustering:  minimize the distance of the points in a cluster with their centroid
+Minimize the distance of the points in a cluster with their centroid

 1. Initialize k centroids